 The original ISC emission estimates were based on average CO emissions from the Melbourne/Port Phillip region (600 k tonnes/yr) which were assumed to have been relatively constant during 2004-2009 (EPA 1998).
 In Fraser et al. (2012), revised estimates of the Port Phillip region CO emissions were used (Delaney & Marshall 2011) with 2002 emissions estimated at 605 k tonnes and 2006 emissions at 645 k tonnes.
 Carbon monoxide emissions were assumed constant after 2006 for the Port Phillip region.
 There has been a further revision of CO emissions from the Port Phillip region (S, Walsh, Victorian EPA, unpublished data, 2013).
-The 2006 Port Phillip CO emissions are now estimated to have been significantly higher at 796 k tonnes, with the increase in emissions compared to earlier estimates due to increased emissions from vehicles and reduced emissions from wood heaters.
-In this report, the time-dependence of the Port Phillip CO emissions is estimated from the episodes of Port Phillip CO pollution observed at Cape Grim.
+The 2006 Port Phillip CO emissions are now estimated to have been significantly higher at 796 k tonnes, with the increase in emissions compared to earlier estimates due to increased emissions from vehicles and reduced emissions from the episodes of Port Phillip CO pollution observed at Cape Grim.